-You can access the Image Context Editor by the following steps:
+You can access the Context Editor by the following steps:

 - Go to the Context Dashboard

-- Click the thumbnail of the image context file you want to manually match strings with
+- Click the thumbnail of the context file you want to manually match strings with

 View Matched Strings

 You can view all the matched strings and string metadata on the strings panel (right-hand side).
-Click on any string in the strings panel to highlight it in the image context.
+Click on any string in the strings panel to highlight it in the context file.

-You can edit the matching by adjusting the box on the text in the image.
+You can edit the matching by adjusting the box on the text in the context file.
 Simply click, drag or move the box to edit the matching.

 To remove any of the matching, simply click the x beside the string in the strings panel.
-This removes to text box and allows you to manually match the text to a string.
+This removes the text box and allows you to manually match the text to a string.